sjentsch/lsjDocs/Ch06/Ch06_DataHandling_3.rst

 ------------------------------------

 It’s not uncommon in real world data analysis to find that one of your variables isn’t quite equivalent to the variable that you really want.
+For instance, it’s often convenient to take a continuous variable |continuous|
-For instance, it’s often convenient to take a continuous-valued variable (e.g., age) and break it up into a smallish number of categories (e.g., younger, middle, older).
+(e.g., age) and break it up into a smallish number of categories (e.g., younger, middle, older).
 At other times, you may need to convert a numeric variable into a different numeric variable (e.g., you may want